Bank of England sees rates rising sooner and higher

 The BoE has stuck to its plan to raise rates gradually, and before Thursday’s announcement financial markets were expecting Bank Rate to hit 1.2 per cent by early 2021, the BoE noted, something that would suggest two or three rate hikes by then.

-However that scenario would still leave inflation above its 2 per cent target in three years’ time, the BoE said on Thursday, suggesting it might hikes rates by more than investors have been expecting recently.
+However that scenario would still leave inflation above its 2 per cent target in three years’ time, the BoE said, suggesting it might hikes rates by more than investors have been expecting recently.

 In November, the BoE signalled it expected two hikes over the following three years.
 Peter Dixon, an economist with Commerzbank, said the central bank wanted to put markets on notice that further rate hikes were on the way, but he was not yet sure the case was clear enough for a move.